castigli/castigli.github.io/cfdblog.md

 title: CFD Blog
 ---

-As of now mostly a collection of fun pictures and movies.
+This blog is a collection of clips or figures which have been obtained from exploratory work, test cases, or published results.

 <div class="posts">
   {% for post in site.posts %}